 When it comes to bully breeds, rescuing should always be part of the family discussion.
 If you choose to buy a puppy, you must work with a reputable breeder.
 Sadly, many people out there still fight their dogs, and both of these dogs are prime targets for these cruel sports.

 There are also ongoing lifetime costs to consider, not just the initial puppy price.
 All puppies need new beds, crates, and toys.
-Plus, medical bills, insurance, and food, and much more.
+Plus, medical bills, pet insurance, food, and much more.
 In some places, both dogs will require specific ‘dangerous’ dog insurance or licenses.
 These are extra financial commitments that need to be considered too.

-And that’s all, folks!
+There you have it, folks!
 The Pitbull and the American Bully in all their glory.
 The main differences of note are that the Bully is sometimes larger in size.
 They can have a shorter lifespan, and they can be more stubborn to train.

 But as you can see from our canine comparison, they are more similar than they are different.
 They are both lumped into the same ‘scary bully dogs .’
-With that comes a public fear and some unfortunate BSL laws.
+With that comes public fear and some unfortunate BSL laws.
 But if you can look past that, you will most certainly find a cuddly canine to join your family.